Indirect dark matter searches with neutrino telescopes via energetic cosmic showers: Complementarity with DM freeze-in and GWs

-For freeze-in to be successful, the DM production rate must remain sub-Hubble until freeze-in completes.
+Finally, for freeze-in to be valid, the DM production rate must remain sub-Hubble until freeze-in completes.
 We check this by comparing the scattering rate $\gamma_{\mathfrak{s}}/n_{\rm eq}^{\rm DM}$ with $H$, where the equilibrium DM number density is